wenqin-231/StatusView/README.md

 });
 ```

-* And also, you can set the code in your BaseActivity or BaseFragment by copying the code from `BaseStatusActivity` or `BaseStatusFragment`：
+* Besides, you can set the code in your BaseActivity or BaseFragment by copying the code from `BaseStatusActivity` or `BaseStatusFragment`：

 ```java
 // init StatusView with default ToolBar in BasseFragment